Skip to main content

 Best forBrainstorming, overviewResearch, discovery, synthesis

-Cognitive modelHow we explainHow things actually relate
+Cognitive modelHow we explainHow things relate

 ToolsMindMeister, XMind, CoggleAtlas, Neo4j, Obsidian graph